 A sabbatical matching fund plan

 Another way to pay for a pastor’s sabbatical is to offer a matching gift fund.
 In this plan the pastor designates a portion of his salary (5% to 10%) and the church matches the amount.
-At the end of five
+At the end of five years the pastor and church would have a good-sized fund.
+Here are some ways to make this fund more versatile:

 - Ten percent of the fund total could be used for congregational renewal while the pastor is away.